 Purchasing a new heating and cooling system online does not void your warranty.
 All online purchases must have a qualified expert perform an In-Home Evaluation before the installation.
 During our In-Home Measurements we perform a load calculation per manufactures recommendations and ALL our units we install come with a full manufactures warranty and labor warranties!

-All of our installations are done by certified, licensed and background tested industry experts!
-Extensive product training by our manufactures keeps our installers up to date with the ever changing products we offer.
+All of our installations are done by our own certified, licensed and background tested industry experts!
+We do not use subcontractors!
+Extensive product training by our manufactures keeps our installers up to date with the ever-changing products we offer.

 DIY Comfort Depot provides many flexible payment options.
 We always offer our 0% Same As Cash Financing For 18 Months!
 We also offer longer term financing plans for up to 120 months!
 Click Here To Apply